jupouta/solita_dev/README.md

 #### Backend
 * Go to the backend directory:  `cd back`
 * Start the backend: `npm start`
-* The backend is at localhost:3001.
+* The backend will run at localhost:3001.

 #### Frontend from terminal
 * Go to the directory: `cd front`